dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     * java.sql.Date => date
     * java.sql.Timestamp => datetime/timestamp
 * there is no native way to store timezone, so best practice assume to store it in another string column
-    * best way to store timezone is IANA format (don't store as offset, cause it error prone)
+    * best way to store timezone is IANA format (don't store as offset, cause it's error-prone)
 * best way to store dates is to store
     * timezone as IANA string
-    * store time as millisec in bigint
+    * store time as millisecond in bigint
-        * this is better, cause timestamp - number of millisec from jan 1970, would always be the same, tz no matter yet when you need to display exact time, depending upon your TZ you will see different time, so best approach just store time as timestamp, and it always utc by default
+        * this is better, cause timestamp - number of millisecond from jan 1970, would always be the same, tz no matter yet when you need to display exact time, depending upon your TZ you will see different time, so best approach just store time as timestamp, and it always utc by default
         * this would avoid any problems with `timestamp` field like https://stackoverflow.com/questions/71346404/mysql-timestamp-throwing-incorrect-datetime-value-on-one-specific-datetime